Table of Contents

 How do you update old blog posts (and why you should)

-If you’ve been blogging for a few years, or even regularly for a few months, you probably have a lot of old blog posts.
+If you’ve been publishing content for a few years, you probably have a lot of old blog posts.

 By updating old posts and republishing them as new (as I did with this one!), they will help you: